robn/consul-infracoders-2018/Consul.md

 ^★ Consul is a little program that runs on every node on your network

-^★ They all talk to each other
+^★ All the nodes talk to each other.
+They use a consensus algorithm called Raft that arranges it so that when something changes, that change is reflected across all nodes at the same amd no matter which node you ask, you will always get the same result.

-^★ And provide a bunch of tools you can use to run your entire system
+^★ And then Consul builds a bunch of useful tools on top of that.

 ---